robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Rede kubernetes na borda Azure Stack
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Rede kubernetes no Azure Stack Edge pro

-Calico, Metallb e DNS principal são todos os componentes que estão instalados para rede em seu Azure Stack Edge.
+Calico, Metallb e DNS principal são todos os componentes que estão instalados para rede em seu Azure Stack Edge pro.

 - O **Calico** atribui um endereço IP de um intervalo de IP privado para cada pod e configura a rede para esses pods para que o pod em um nó possa se comunicar com o pod em outro nó.
 - O **Metallb** é executado em um pod no cluster e atribui o endereço IP aos serviços do balanceador de carga de tipo.
 Os endereços IP do balanceador de carga são escolhidos do intervalo de IP do serviço fornecido por meio da interface do usuário local.